First things first, do freelance writers pay taxes?

 You can claim medical care costs on Schedule A (Form 1040).

-Your can deduct for all of your office basics—printer cartridges, paper, staplers, books, pens, and postage to name a few.
+You can deduct all of your office basics—printer cartridges, paper, staplers, books, pens, and postage to name a few.

 Might I recommend my favorite pen, the Pentel EnerGel Alloy, for your writing pleasure?